Kaushik-Nitin/nitinkaushik.github.io/README.md

 ### **National Institute Of Technology,Kurukshetra**
 ### BTech Information Technology (2019- 2023)
-GPA 9.12
+CGPA 9.12

 ---

 ### INTERESTS
-Apart from being a Tech Enthusiast, I love play to play cricket, volleyball.
+Apart from being a Tech Enthusiast, I love to play cricket, volleyball.
 I also love to listen and sing punjabi songs.

 I enjoy being outdoors, so i go for run everyday.
 I love travelling to different countries and explore different cultures.
 When i am inside , i play chess and dance in my free time.